What is a Daith piercing?

 -

-Infection: If proper care is not followed, the piercing can become infected.
-Signs of infection include redness, pain, swelling, and discharge of pus.
-Consult a healthcare professional if you suspect you have an infection or go see your piercer.
+Infection: If proper aftercare is not followed, the piercing can become infected.
+Signs of infection include redness, pain, swelling, and pus drainage.
+Consult a healthcare professional if you suspect an infection, or see your piercer.

 -

-Rejection: This is extremely rare, but sometimes the body will reject the piercing jewelry, which can cause the jewelry to move or come out completely.
+Rejection: It's extremely rare, but sometimes the body rejects the piercing jewelry, which can lead to the jewelry shifting or falling out completely.
 If you notice any migration of the jewelry or an increase in the visibility of the piercing, consult your piercer.

 -

-Scars: Some people may develop scars around their piercing, especially if they have a genetic predisposition to excessive scarring.
-Proper aftercare is essential to minimize the risk of scarring (also called hypertrophic scars ).
-Keloids and Hypertrophic Scars: How to Avoid Them
+Scarring: Some people may develop scarring around the piercing, especially if they have a genetic predisposition to excessive scarring.
+Following proper aftercare is essential to minimize the risk of growths (also called hypertrophic scars ).
+Keloids and hypertrophic scars: how to avoid them

-It is important to consider these potential risks before deciding to get your daith pierced.
-Talk to a healthcare professional or experienced piercer for personalized advice and recommendations.
+It's important to consider these potential risks before deciding to get your daith pierced.
+Speak to a healthcare professional or an experienced piercer for personalized advice and recommendations.